-The proposed framework resolves intra-voxel heterogeneity on a 5D space of transverse relaxation rates R_2 and diffusion tensor parameters $(D{iso}, D{\Lambda}, \theta, \phi)$.
+The proposed framework resolves intra-voxel heterogeneity on a 5D space of transverse relaxation rates R_2 and diffusion tensor parameters $(D{iso}, D{\Delta}, \theta, \phi)$.
 Per-voxel brain composition is broken down into a non-predefined number of microscopic environments with clearly distinct relaxation and diffusion properties.
-The heterogeneity within a voxel is thus resolved as linear combinations of independent microscopic components that can be assigned to local tissue environments; on a global scale, the sub-voxel environments can be grouped into more general tissue classes.
+The heterogeneity within a voxel is thus resolved as 305 linear combinations of independent microscopic components that can be assigned to local tissue environments; on a global scale, the sub-voxel environments can be grouped into more general tissue classes.
 For healthy brain tissue, the detected microenvironments were classified into three broad bins whose diffusion properties respectively match those of the main constituents of the brain: WM, GM, and CSF.
-The separation between contributions from the three bins was observed to provide a clean 3D mapping of WM, GM, and CSF that agrees well with a conventional R_1 -based tissue segmentation.
-This demonstrates that the proposed protocol can indeed separate between sub-voxel tissue environments with different relaxation and diffusion properties; in the healthy human brain, the resolved environments can be coarsely assigned to contributions from CSF, WM, and GM (see Figure 6D).
-The distinction between microscopic tissue environments with different R_2 -D properties provides complementary information to R1-weighted segmentation and enables the resolution of tissue heterogeneity within a single anatomical structure, e.g., resolving anisotropic and isotropic regions within the thalamus.
-The protocol presented in this work shows promise for neuroanatomy studies dealing with the resolution of specific microscopic features such as nerve fiber-tracking through heterogeneous voxels (Jeurissen et al., 2014) or free water mapping (Pasternak et al., 2009).
-Within a clinical setting, disentangling different tissue signals is expected to be useful for pathological conditions associated with intra-voxel tissue heterogeneity, e.g. tumor infiltration in surrounding brain tissue, inflammation of cerebral tissue, or replacement of myelin with free water.
-In the latter example, the proposed echo-times lead to an almost complete decay of the signal contributions from myelin domains, meaning that the effects of axonal demyelination would have to be probed indirectly by tracking a reduction of the signal fraction from anisotropic sub-voxel components.
+The separation between contributions from the three bins provides a clean 3D mapping of WM, GM, and CSF that agrees well with a conventional R1-based tissue segmentation.
+Unlike automatic segmentation approaches, our protocol resolves tissue environments on a continuous scale defined by microscopic MRI properties, thereby allowing for a natural mapping of heterogeneity within a single tissue class, e.g., resolving anisotropic and isotropic regions within the thalamus.
+Hence, the presented protocol shows promise for neuroanatomy studies dealing with specific microscopic features such as nerve fiber tracking or free water mapping (Pasternak et al., 2009).
+Within a clinical setting, the ability to disentangle different tissue signals is expected to be useful for pathological conditions associated with intra-voxel tissue heterogeneity, e.g. tumor infiltration in surrounding brain tissue, inflammation of cerebral